Your opinion is wanted, your opinion is valued but unfortunately, it’s the minority.

 I think Amber Rose missed the point in her response to Kodak Black’s dark skinned women comments–her response came off a bit shallow.
 Not only did she highlight her advantages as a light skinned women in the entertainment industry, but she victimized herself because she was treated differently than dark skin women.

 She missed the point.
 If anything she should have used that moment to speak on how Kodak Black framed light skinned women to be more submissive.
 You explaining that you were bullied by dark skin girls as a child does not fit the context in which prompted you to respond to Kodak’s comments in the first place.

 Newsflash: Skin complexion isn’t a choice at birth.

-You can’t say let’s all ban together as women and support each other when the first part of your response is used to introduce dark skinned girls as bullies.
+You can’t say let’s all ban together as women and support each other when the first part of your response positions dark skin girls as bullies.
 It contradicts your close out.

 I like Amber, I really do.
-She appears to be a fun soul but she lost me at, “I can’t help I was born with light skin…”
+She appears to be a fun soul but she lost me when she said, “I can’t help I was born with light skin…”